 When approached about adapting the novel to the screen, Raymond Chandler told Billy Wilder that he had to get at least $150 a week in salary and was surprised when Joseph Sistrom told the writer that they had planned to give him $750 a week.

-Raymond Chandler, who knew nothing about screen writing or film making had never been in a studio before "Double Indemnity," did not care for Billy Wilder.
+Raymond Chandler, who knew nothing about screenwriting or filmmaking and had never been in a studio before this film, did not care for Billy Wilder.
 He thought the director spoke too fast, was too jumpy and was disrespectful because he wore a baseball cap indoors.

-Raymond Chandler was kept on a writer's retainer during the film's 8 week shooting period.
+Raymond Chandler was kept on a writer's retainer during the film's eight-week shooting period.
 This was a highly unusual occurrence for any writer at any studio at the time, signifying the high regard that Chandler was held in by Paramount and Billy Wilder.

 The trivia items below may give away important plot points.